xiam/to/README.md

 *Convenient* functions for converting between common Go datatypes.

-If any conversion cannot be done, a zero value will be always returned.
+This is an *experimental package* it avoids error handling and reporting, if any conversion cannot be done, a zero value will be always returned.

-This is an *experimental package* and it avoids error handling on purpose.
+Life is too short for properly catching trivial conversion errors.

 ## Installing